How Illuminati Labs Got Its Start

 We get asked this a lot.
 In part, it's because when Adam and Chad originally created a company to merge their expertise and bring it to the commercial world, they were dealing primarily with LED lighting and automation.
-Lighting, illumination ...
+Lighting ... illumination ...
 Illuminati.
-They even researched, developed and manufactured their own lighting products in a labora, so ...
+Plus, they researched, developed and manufactured their own lighting products in a laboratory, so ...
 Labs.
 Get it?
 It's also why the logo is a light bulb.

-Then, as we morphed into a cell repeater, Public Safety DAS/ERRCS company, we decided to keep the name and the light bulb logo because light bulbs symbolize bright ideas and we try to have a lot of those.
-Plus, the original Illuminati were an interesting bunch.
+Then, as we morphed into a cell repeater and Public Safety DAS/ERRCS company, we decided to keep the 'Illuminati' and the light bulb logo because light bulbs symbolize bright ideas and we try to have a lot of those.
+Besides, the original Illuminati were an interesting bunch.

 The Illuminati were an Enlightenment-era secret society founded in 1776 in Bavaria and its members were some of the most influential and progressive-thinking intellectuals of their time.
 They believed they could end injustice using reason and intelligent discussion.
 The society's goals were to oppose superstition and religious control over public life, and stop abuses of state power.
 State power didn't care for that of course, and so the Illuminati organization was quickly outlawed and disbanded by 1787.

 Today, many people believe the Illuminati actually survived by going underground and have been controlling things from behind the scenes ever since.
 Things like the outcome of elections and Super Bowl games, determining lottery winners, Beyonce's record sales and much more.